frsong/tf-examples/README.md

 # TensorFlow examples

-It seemed to me while learning TensorFlow that many tutorials provide code that's longer and more mysterious than is ideal for beginners, obscuring the shared structure of a lot of deep learning code.
+It seemed to me while learning TensorFlow that much of the example code online is a little hard to follow for beginners, often obscuring the shared structure of many deep learning models.
 This is my attempt to remedy the situation.
-That said, I'm very grateful to the authors of the original code for doing the hard part of getting things to work.
-I'm still learning, so please let me know if you have any suggestions for making the code even clearer.
+That said, I'm grateful to the authors of the original code for doing the hard part of getting things to work.
+I'm still learning, so please let me know if you have suggestions for making the code even clearer.

 # Notes